covidestim/covidestim-sources/README.md

 All data sources for the cleaned data are either:

-- Committed to the repository
+- Committed to the repository in `data-sources/`
-- Committed to the repository, but backed by [Git LFS][lfs]
+- Committed to the repository in `data-sources/`, but backed by [Git LFS][lfs]
-- Accessed through HTTP requests in the `makefile` or in R scripts
+- Accessed through HTTP requests in the `makefile` or from within R scripts
-- Committed to the repository as Git submodules
+- Committed to the repository as Git submodules in `data-sources/`

 | Data                                      | Used for                                                                                      | Accessed through                                                                        | Frequency of update |
 |-------------------------------------------|-----------------------------------------------------------------------------------------------|-----------------------------------------------------------------------------------------|---------------------|